reiver/interledger-fellowship/README.md

 This creates a structural vulnerability: access to audiences — and therefore income — can be lost overnight due to account suspensions, policy changes, or opaque moderation decisions.
 In some cases, entire channels disappear without recourse, severing critical economic relationships.

+Even peer-to-peer marketplaces such as eBay and Facebook Marketplace extend this pattern of platform dependence, where individuals and small businesses rely on centralized systems for listing, discovery, and transaction flow.
+Sellers can face sudden account restrictions, delisting, or reduced visibility through opaque ranking and enforcement mechanisms, often with limited transparency or recourse
+As a result, access to buyers and income streams remains mediated by platform policies and algorithms, reinforcing structural dependence on intermediaries even in ostensibly decentralized or peer-to-peer commerce environments.

 This fragility extends across the broader Web.

 Large marketplaces such as Amazon, Alibaba, and eBay control significant portions of online commerce, with the ability to remove products or sellers unilaterally.